mrpaulphan/idm231/instructor_materials/assignments/assignment-final.md

 # IDM231 Final Project

 This page describes an assignment for this course.
 Due dates and submissions are handled through [Drexel Blackboard](https://learn.dcollege.net/).
+You can view some previous examples [here online](https://digm.drexel.edu/uxid/?s=idm231)

 ## Final Project